History of the United States Army Special Forces: Operation Inherent Resolve

 Since Operation Inherent Resolve began, U.S. airstrikes have been supported by Green Beret adviser teams, helping stop the advances of ISIL.
-Green Berets from the 5th SFG deployed to Jordan in support of OIR, several news outlets reported they were at the Prince Faisal Air Base in Al-Jafr working for a CIA program to train moderate Syrian fighters.
+Green Berets from the 5th SFG deployed to Jordan in support of OIR.
 On November 4, 2016, a small convoy carrying Green Berets was returning to the base after a training exercise when a Jordanian guard, after waving the first vehicle through the entry control point at the base, then opened fire on the second vehicle killing 2 Green Berets, U.S. troops from the vehicle behind opened fire, another Green Beret was killed but a fourth, who was wounded, shot the Jordanian, severely wounding him.
-On January 8, 2017, a Green Beret assigned to 2nd Battalion 5th SFG, was killed in a non-combat-related incident in Jordan.

 Lord's Resistance Army insurgency

 The United States had been involved clandestinely in the Lord's Resistance Army insurgency since at least 2008; President Barack Obama deployed forces here in October 2011, the deployment is known as Operation Observant Compass.
 In March 2017, NBC News reported that Green Berets have been ordered to "apprehend or remove" Joseph Kony, one of the world's most notorious warlords from the battlefield, along with his top commanders.
 With about 80 military personnel and several dozen support personnel they were tasked with finding around 150 LRA fighters in an area of operations the size of California; carrying out missions (specifically patrols) in the Central African Republic, Democratic Republic of the Congo, South Sudan and Uganda.
 The cooperation between U.S. special forces and the UPDF has led to notable successes: In January 2015, Green Berets were present after Dominic Ongwen turned himself in to authorities; previously in October 2012, an Invisible Children, Inc. program that encourages defections from the group and the rehabilitation of former fighters and escaped abductees resulted in notable defections, including several bodyguards; the LRA's "chief intelligence officer" who walked for four days from Sudan into CAR, was handed over to the UPDF with U.S. special forces present.

 LtCol Matt Maybouer, the commander of the operation said that "U.S. soldiers are not engaged in direct combat;" Green Beret teams conducting patrols carryout zone reconnaissance: a coordinated search for recent LRA activity.
 When they find it, the teams follow the trails, tracking the fighters for days across miles of uninhabited wilderness until they make contact.
 Matching these generic terrain-feature descriptions to specific GPS markers enabled SOCAFRICA to build a map of the area.
 The results enable the Green Berets to anticipate LRA movements.
 Commanders have used this knowledge to carry out operations that have sharply reduced the remnants of the LRA.